RiddleAndCode/rtd-docs/docs/getting-started-trader.md

 ` Windows 10 pro, OS build 19041.985 in combination with Chrome Version 91.0.4472.77 `

 Other Operating Systems and Browser configurations are untested and officially not recommended.
-Please reach outto your RIDDLE&CODE single point of contact for any inquiries about other system and browser configrations.
+Please reach out to your RIDDLE&CODE single point of contact for any inquiries about other system and browser configurations.

 ## Accessing TMP - First step